onca-vega/Neysla/README.md

 }).catch(err => console.log(err));
 ```

 Let's take a look into previous code.
-First, we initialize VezaJS, next the
+First, we initialize Neysla, next the
 "then" method for the Promise pass a variable (we defined it as "modelers").
 Then, this "modelers" variable is used to define all our models, by calling our
 previous modeler called "yourApiModeler".
 Every API modeler has the following